Fareed Zakaria: Political views

 Zakaria initially supported the 2003 invasion of Iraq.
 He said at the time, "The place is so dysfunctional ... any stirring of the pot is good.
 America's involvement in the region is for the good."
 He argued for a United Nations–sanctioned operation with a much larger force—approximately 400,000 troops—than was actually employed by the administration of President George W. Bush.
 However, he soon became a critic.
 In addition to objecting to the war plan, he frequently criticized the way the Bush administration was running the occupation of Iraq.
 He argued against the disbanding of the army and bureaucracy yet supported the de-Baathification programs.
 He continued to argue that a functioning democracy in Iraq would be a powerful new model for Arab politics but suggested that an honest accounting would have to say that the costs of the invasion had been much higher than the benefits.
 He opposed the Iraq surge in March 2007, writing that it would work militarily but not politically, still leaving Iraq divided among its three communities.
 Instead, he advocated that Washington push hard for a political settlement between the Sunni Arabs, Shia Arabs, and Kurds, and begin a reduction in forces to only 60,000 troops.
 He later wrote that the surge "succeeded" militarily but that it did not produce a political compact and that Iraq remained divided along sectarian lines, undermining its unity, democracy, and legacy.

 Zakaria supported the April 2017 U.S. missile strike against a Syrian government–controlled airbase.
-Zakaria praised President Trump's strike and said it was the moment "[he] became president of the United States."
+Zakaria praised President Donald Trump's strike and said it was the moment "[he] became president of the United States."

-In July 2020, Zakaria was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is dally becoming more constricted."
+In July 2020, Zakaria was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."

 In March 2021, Zakaria criticized the size of the U.S. military budget, saying that "The United States’ F-35 fighter jet program, bedeviled by cost overruns and technical problems, will ultimately cost taxpayers $1.7 trillion.
 China will spend a comparable amount of money on its Belt and Road Initiative...Which is money better spent?".

 In July 2022, Zakaria wrote a Washington Post article titled "Forget pronouns.
 Democrats need to become the party of building things", in which he said "There is plenty of evidence that the Democratic Party has moved left, that it is out of sync with Americans on many of these cultural issues, and that it needs to correct course" and that "This is not a perception problem.
 It is a reality problem.
 Democrats need to once more become the party that gets stuff done, builds things and makes government work for people.
-That’s a lot more important to most Americans than using the right pronouns".
+That's a lot more important to most Americans than using the right pronouns".

+In February 2025, Zakaria endorsed Pennsylvania Senator John Fetterman for the 2028 Democratic Party presidential primaries.